DrTableBasse/HomeLabV1/Grafana/Dashboard/Proxmox-Cluster/ReadMe.md

 So you just need go to your Proxmox GUI, then go to `Datacenter` > `Metric Server` > `Add` > `InfluxDB` and fill the form with your InfluxDB informations.

 ![alt text](src/img/Configuration.png)

+There is a [French video](https://www.youtube.com/watch?v=2bENL_l7y4c).
+You can just follow it and you will be able to connect Proxmox to InfluxDB.\

 ## Preview